Unite the Right (Canada): 1995–1996: Early efforts to unite the right

 During the 1995 Quebec referendum, Reform leader Preston Manning implored the two sitting PC MPs, Elsie Wayne and party leader Jean Charest, to sit in Parliament with the Reform Party caucus.
-The combined weight of 52 Reform MPs and two PC MPs would have allowed a unified caucus to replace the 53-member separatist Bloc Québécois caucus as Her Majesty's Loyal Opposition.
+The combined weight of 52 Reform MPs and two PC MPs would have allowed their proposed and unified caucus to replace the 53-member separatist Bloc Québécois caucus as Her Majesty's Loyal Opposition.
 Charest, however, refused to merge and instead focused his efforts on rebuilding the shattered PC Party.

 In 1996, David Frum and Ezra Levant organized the "Winds of Change" conference in Calgary, an early attempt to encourage the Reform Party of Canada and Progressive Conservative Party of Canada to merge so that a united rightwing party could defeat the Liberal Party of Canada in the subsequent election.
 Manning and Charest were both invited to attend but declined.